mikelove/closer_look_null/closer_look_null.md

 Methods are then compared based on how far their sum of small p-values exceeded the expected number.

-This analysis has some flaws though, in its construction and in the presentation of results, The issues I take with the analysis are: (1) relying on a single, skewed summary statistic (the sum, or equivalently, the mean) and (2) confounding experimental batches with the comparison of interest.
+The issues I take with the analysis are:

+1. relying on a skewed summary statistic (the sum)
+2. confounding experimental batches with the comparison of interest.

 The simulation in Rocke et al relies on the assumption that the samples within one biological condition are independent.